grahamplata/grahamplata-old/content/posts/2018-01-01-first-post.md

 featuredImage: "../assets/bird.png"
 ---

 Whenever I want to learn something new I always try to tie it into a project.
-I stumbled on gatsbyJS while doing research on React portfolios.
-For the past few months, I had been deep into React development and gatsby dovetailed right into my workflow.
+I stumbled on gatsbyJS while doing research on blogging platforms.
+For the past few months, I had been deep into React development and gatsby dovetailed into my workflow.

 Fast forward...
 This site was built with Gatsby and I hope that it is enough of a motivating factor (now that I rebuilt the site) to actually make interesting posts.